-Safeguarding responses to children who are absent from education

-6.23 At St Martha's Catholic Primary School all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.
+Safeguarding responses to children who are absent from education 6.23 At St Martha's Catholic Primary School we adhere to the 'Working Together to Improve School Attendance' (2024) guidance.
+All staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.